R-Computing-Lab/BGmisc/CONTRIBUTING.md

 ## Documentation

-- Update the README.md and other relevant documentation.
+- Update the README.Rmd and other relevant documentation.
 - Use [roxygen2](https://cran.r-project.org/web/packages/roxygen2/index.html) for documenting functions.
 - Include examples in the documentation where possible.